Higher limits over the fusion orbit category: The normalizer decomposition for

-We say the normalizer decomposition for $(S, \cF, \cL)$ is \emph{sharp} if $E_2^{s,t}=0$ for all $s>0$ and $t\geq 0$.
 We prove below (Theorem \ref{thm:NormSharp}) that the sharpness of the normalizer decomposition is equivalent to the sharpness of the subgroup decomposition.
-For this we need the following lemma:
+For this, we need to introduce more definitions and prove some lemmas.